-The idea or concept that two Full Moons in a month is what defines a Blue Moon is a mistake, according to this Sky and Telescope article .
-The article says the original definition of a Blue Moon referred to 4 Full Moons in one season.
-The article also indicates a season is defined as the time between a Solstice and Equinox or an Equinox and Solstice.
+The idea or concept that two Full Moons in a month is what defines a Blue Moon is a mistake, according to this article from the Smithsonian.
+The article tells us the original definition of a Blue Moon referred to 4 Full Moons in one season and a season is defined as the time between a Solstice and Equinox or an Equinox and Solstice.
 (See Table below)

 From the perspective of Solstices and Equinoxes, there are four seasons in a year and generally three Full Moons occur in each season.
 This means there are usually 12 Full Moons per year.
 This is why the word month comes from the word Moon or Moonth, because it take 29.5 days for the Moon to return to another Full Moon phase (or any Moon phase for that matter).
 This suggests that our secular calendar actually does recognize that they are at least 12 Full Moons each year.
 Looking at this from the perspective of the Gregorian Calendar that was instituted in 1582 the years that have two Full Moons in a month are the years that also have 13 Full Moons in a calendar year.

 In more recent times, the term Blue Moon has been used to describe the occurrence of two Full Moons in a calendar month.
-This way of defining a Blue Moon comes from a 1940’s article that appeared in Astronomy magazine suggesting the definition of a Blue Moon was the second Full Moon in a calendar month.
-This is an event that occurs approximately every three years.
+This way of defining a Blue Moon comes from a 1940’s article that appeared in Astronomy magazine suggesting the definition of a Blue Moon was the second Full Moon in a calendar month, an event that occurs approximately every three years.

 The Gregorian calendar does however fixate our awareness on a linear way of tracking time through days, weeks, months and years.
-These dates have been assigned names and numbers and it works brilliantly as a linear way of tracking time.
-(More to be shared in a future article or in the Celestial Timings).
+These dates have been assigned names and numbers and it works brilliantly as a linear way of tracking time but it essentially downplays a more cyclical way of tracking time through the seasons.

 There is another speculation that the original term Blue Moon may have come from the bluish tinge the Moon gets when viewed through smoke.
-In this case, the theory is that someone saw the Moon appearing quite blue through the smoke of a large distant fire (like a forest fire) and therefore the term Blue Moon was a literal description of how the Moon looked.
+In this case, the theory is – someone saw the Moon appearing quite blue through the smoke of a large distant fire (forest fire?) and therefore the term Blue Moon was a literal description of how the Moon looked.
 Naturally that would also be a rare occurrence.
 In fact, it would be the rarest occurrence of all the definitions of a Blue Moon.

-Here is a 2012 YouTube from Nasa on Blue Moons produced by volcanos and fires. http://www.youtube.com/watch?v=4HRKl0fa2dg
+Here is a 2012 YouTube from Nasa on Blue Moons with the cultural definition and also why the Moon is Red and sometimes Blue when volcanos and fires are involved. http://www.youtube.com/watch?v=4HRKl0fa2dg

 Two Consecutive Full Moons in the Same Sign